expressjs/expressjs.com/advanced/best-practice-performance.md

 ### Ensure your app automatically restarts

 In production, you don't want your application to be offline, ever.
 This means you need to make sure it restarts both if the app crashes and if the server itself crashes.
-Although of course you hope that neither of those events occurs, realistically you must account for both eventualities by:
+Although you hope that neither of those events occurs, realistically you must account for both eventualities by:

 * Using a process manager to restart the app (and Node) when it crashes.
 * Using the init system provided by your OS to restart the process manager when the OS crashes.
 It's also possible to use the init system without a process manager.

 Node applications crash if they encounter an uncaught exception.
-The foremost thing you need to do is to ensure your app is well-tested and handles all exceptions (see our advice to [handle exceptions properly](#exceptions) below).
+The foremost thing you need to do is to ensure your app is well-tested and handles all exceptions (see [handle exceptions properly](#exceptions) for details).
 But as a fail-safe, put a mechanism in place to ensure that if and when your app crashes, it will automatically restart.

 #### Use a process manager